-GW4 BioMed MRC DTP studentships centre around three strategic research themes that characterise the programme.
+GW4 BioMed2 MRC DTP studentships centre around three strategic research themes that characterise the programme.

-The Infection, Immunity and Repair theme aims to improve the diagnosis, prevention, stratification and treatment of patients with various forms of autoimmune and infectious diseases, cancers and co-morbidities as well as providing a bridge to clinical innovation.
+The infection, Immunity Antimicrobial Resistance and Repair theme aims to improve the diagnosis, prevention, stratification and treatment of patients with various forms of autoimmune and infectious diseases (and the issues of microbial resistance), cancers and co-morbidities as well as providing a bridge to clinical innovations.

-This theme focuses on the following inter-related areas:
+This theme focusses on the following inter-related areas:

-– Immunology: the activation, regulation and control of adaptive immune responses.
+– Immunology: the activation, regulation and control of adaptive and innate immune responses.

 – Infection: fundamental interests in microbiology, bacteriology, virology, parasitology and mycology.